mantidproject/mslice/README.md

 You can now also develop MSlice using a Mantid conda environment.
-First install Mantid using `conda env create -f mslice-developer.yml`, then add this interpreter by going to the `File->Settings` in PyCharm, then `Project: mslice -> Python Interpreter`, click the cog on the right side to add an existing interpreter and select `Conda` and `Python 3.12 (mantidnightly)`.
+First install Mantid using `conda env create -f mslice-developer.yml`, then add this interpreter by going to the `File->Settings` in PyCharm, then `Project: mslice -> Python Interpreter`, click the cog on the right side to add an existing interpreter and select `Conda` and `Python 3.12 (mslice-developer)`.
 Then go to `Run -> Edit Configurations` and create new configuration with this interpreter.
 Specify `start_mslice.py` as the startup script.